Janak de Silva

-Janak de Silva is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-He was appointed by President Gotabaya Rajapaksa and has served since 1 December 2020.
+Janak de Silva is a Sri Lankan lawyer serving since 1 December 2020 as a puisne justice of the Supreme Court of Sri Lanka.
+He was appointed by President Gotabaya Rajapaksa.

 Early life

 De Silva is an alumnus of Trinity College, Kandy, where he studied from 1973 to 1987.
 He represented the school in hockey, chess, cricket, athletics, quiz, and drama competitions.
 He captained the First XI hockey team and was awarded hockey colours.
 He served as a school officer and prefect and was the first recipient of the Valesca Reimann Memorial Scholarship.

 He graduated from Sri Lanka Law College with class I honours and the University of Oxford, where he obtained a Bachelor of Civil Law (BCL) degree.
 He also earned a Master of Laws (LL.M) from University College London, specialising in international business transactions.

 Career

 De Silva previously served as a judge of the Court of Appeal of Sri Lanka from 11 July 2017 to 1 December 2020, having been appointed by President Maithripala Sirisena.
 Before his judicial appointment, he was a Senior Deputy Solicitor General with the Attorney General's Department where he served from 1993 to 2017.

 On 22 September 2019, then-President Maithripala Sirisena appointed a five-member Presidential Commission of Inquiry into the 2019 Sri Lanka Easter bombings, with de Silva as chairman.
 The commission's final report was submitted to President Gotabaya Rajapaksa on 1 February 2021.

 He also serves as a non-resident judge of the Court of Appeal of Seychelles, having been sworn in for a five-year term on 29 November 2023 by Vice President Ahmed Afif.